Kim Chae-yeon (singer): Early life

 Kim Chae-yeon was born on December 4, 2004, in Mia-dong, Gangbuk District, Seoul, South Korea.
-Kim found a strong interest in the entertainment industry since 10 years old.
+Kim became interested in the entertainment industry since 10 years old.
 She was scouted by a child model street casting agent when she was in second grade of elementary school, around 7 or 8 years old.
 Her parents were initially doubtful but encouraged her to give it a try.
 After seeing herself on television, she decided she wanted to be a celebrity.
 She initially aspired to be a day-care teacher or a racing player.

 Career

-2010–2020: Early career beginnings, CutieL, debut with Busters
+2008–2020: Early career beginnings, CutieL, debut with Busters

 Kim began her acting career in 2008 in a supporting role in a South Korean film, Scandal Makers.
 In 2014, Kim became a member of the children's group 'CutieL' as a 2nd generation member.
 In 2017, all 2nd generation members departed from the group.
 She was announced to be a member of Busters when they were formed to promote Monstergram's upcoming TV series Idol Rangers Power Busters.
 She made her debut with the group's single album Dream On on November 27, 2017, In 2018, she auditioned to become the new MC of 'Tok!
 Tok!
 Boni Hani', she passed the first and final auditions and was selected as the official MC of the show.
 In 2020, Kim didn't participate in the Busters' Paeonia promotion cycle due to conflicting schedules caused by her MC position on 'Boni Hani'.
 On August 6, 2020, Kim left the group to continue acting and other activities.
 On July 21, 2021, Kim signed an exclusive contract with YK Media Plus, also effectively changing her stage name into her real name for promotional purposes.